Thomas P. Bostick: Commander, U.S. Army Recruiting Command

-Director, U.S. Army, Personnel
+Deputy Chief of Staff for Personnel (DCSPER), G-1, U.S. Army

-As the Director of Personnel for the Army, he was responsible for the policies that affected more than 1 million soldiers and 330 thousand civilians.
+As the Army's Chief Human Resources Officer, he was responsible for the policies that affected more than 1 million soldiers and 330 thousand civilians.
 He worked with the Army leadership on numerous key issues such as expanding opportunities for women, medical care for our returning troops, and religious accommodations for Sikhs.
 Bostick was also on the Comprehensive Review Group that made a recommendation to the Secretary of Defense and the President to allow gays and lesbians to serve openly in the military.

 Chief of Engineers and Commanding General, U.S. Army Corps of Engineers

 As Chief of Engineers he led the management of over 3000 projects including: operations and maintenance of over $225B of water related infrastructure, large construction, and environmental and energy projects.
 He led over 34,000 employees in 43 Districts, seven Laboratories, and engaged in over 110 countries.

 Bostick organized a highly talented and effective team after Superstorm Sandy completing projects as part of a $5B recovery program with all projects on time, under budget and of high quality.

 In other projects, the Corps of Engineers obligated over $25B annually.
 During his tenure as Chief of Engineers, the Corps completed the $1.35B Inner Harbor Navigation Canal Borgne Surge Barrier in New Orleans.
 This was the largest design-build project in the 243-year history of the Corps, and it won the 2014 ASCE Most Outstanding Civil Engineering Achievement Award.
 Bostick worked with Congress, the Office of Management and Budget and the communities of Fargo-Moorhead to complete the first and only flood risk management Public Private Partnership.

-Bostick has appeared on CNN, FOX News, CBS Evening News, the Daily Show and more.
+Bostick has appeared on CNN, FOX News, CBS Evening News, CBS Sunday Morning, the Daily Show and more.
 He has spoken extensively on resilience including remarks at the United Nations, Risk Analysis World Congress in Singapore, and the National Academy of Sciences.
 In 2014, Bostick provided the commencement address at Tuskegee University, and he was awarded an honorary doctorate degree in engineering.